There are at least 7 billion different perspectives on morality, but the viewpoint I like best defines sin as the failure to reach your potential.

-By this definition we have at least 2.6 billion deep sinners – the 37% of people in the world who live on less than $2 a day.
-They are the future Steve Jobs’, Mohandas Gandhis, Madame Curies and Pablo Picassos who will instead eke out a living as drug dealers, child soldiers, prostitutes and destitute slum dwellers.
+By this definition, we have at least 2.6 billion deep sinners—the 37 percent of people who live on less than $2 a day.
+They are the future Steve Jobs’, Mohandas Gandhis, Madame Curies and Pablo Picassos who will instead eke out a living as drug dealers, child soldiers, prostitutes and slum dwellers.

-The three trillion dollars or more we have wasted in misguided development aid probably represent an even bigger sin.
-But it seems to me that the worst sin of all is our abject failure to achieve scale for the handful of projects that have produced measurable positive impacts on the lives of poor people.
+The $3 trillion dollars or more we have wasted in misguided development aid probably represent an even bigger sin.
+But, it seems to me that the worst sin of all is our abject failure to achieve scale for the handful of projects that have produced measurable positive impacts on the lives of poor people.

 “No!” says Milton Friedman, the celebrated free market economist.